Make America Great Again: Derivatives used by Trump

-The slogan, Make Iran Great Again, was coined by U.S. president Donald Trump which characterizes the Islamic regime as damaging Iran and advocates for its replacement to help Iran become a stronger nation.
-This slogan was also used by the Iranian opposition group Restart.
+In January 2026, Trump said of Venezuelan vice president Delcy Rodríguez, "She's essentially willing to do what we think is necessary to make Venezuela great again."
+Rodríguez became acting president after the Trump administration captured Venezuelan president Nicolás Maduro and his wife and took them into custody in New York.

 Anti-Trump derivatives, parodies, and other derivatives

 Two women wear "Make Donald Drumpf Again" hats during the 2017 Women's March.

 The phrase has been parodied in political statements, such as "Make America Mexico Again", a critique of Trump's immigration policies regarding the US–Mexico border and a reference to Mexico's loss of 55% of its territory to the US with the Treaty of Guadalupe Hidalgo.

 Adult film star Stormy Daniels, who allegedly had an affair with President Trump, took part in a "Make America Horny Again" strip club tour.
 The tour followed Trump's initial 2016 campaign trail and part of the revenue was donated to Planned Parenthood.
 John Oliver spoofed the slogan on his show Last Week Tonight with John Oliver in a segment dedicated to Trump, urging viewers to "Make Donald Drumpf Again", in reference to the original ancestral name of the Trump family.
 The segment broke HBO viewership records, garnering 85 million views.

 In 2017, after the certification of the election of Trump by Congress, then-Vice-president Joe Biden was heard saying "God Save the Queen", leading to History Today claiming it would get "Make America Great Britain Again".
 Later in the year, comedian Jimmy Kimmel repeated the phrase to suggest limiting presidential power.
 A 2018 essay about the Barack Obama birtherism conspiracy in the Journal of Hate Studies by two professors at Bates College was titled "Make America Hate Again: Donald Trump and the Birther Conspiracy".